kateusacova/reflection/sinatra_activerecord_setup.md

-  gem 'simplecov-console', require: false gem 'rubocop', '1.20' gem "rack-test", "~> 2.0" # To test responses end
+  gem 'simplecov-console', require: false gem 'rubocop', '1.20' gem "rack-test", "~> 2.0" # To test responses gem "capybara", "~> 3.37" # To test user interaction with the app end

 group :development do # So they won't get installed on the server when deploying app